xamarin-bindings-for-twilio/TwilioVoiceXamarinAndroid/README.md

 ## How to Build

 ### Twilio.Voice Android 4.0.0 (June 28th, 2019)

+_Xbindings.ReLinker.Droid_ NuGet package needs to be added into your Android project.
+I'll add it as a dependency later.

 ```
 The aar is already included into this repostiory.
 So just build the project.
 ```